MikeAgb/LeetCode/README.md

 The right subtree of a node contains only nodes with keys greater than the node's key.
 Both the left and right subtrees must also be binary search trees.

+## 99. Recover Binary Search Tree (Medium)

+You are given the root of a binary search tree (BST), where the values of exactly two nodes of the tree were swapped by mistake.
+Recover the tree without changing its structure.

 ## 161. One Edit Distance (Medium)

 Given two strings s and t, return true if they are both one edit distance apart, otherwise return false.